John Walsh (filmmaker)

 John Walsh is an English filmmaker and author.
 He is the founder of the film company Walsh Bros.
-Ltd. His film work on subjects such as social mobility and social justice has received two BAFTA nominations.
+Ltd. Two of his children’s documentaries received BAFTA nominations.
+Since 2019, he has written a series of “making of” coffee table books for Titan Publishing Group.
+Walsh is a Trustee of the Ray and Diana Harryhausen Foundation.

 Early life and education

 A filmmaker from a young age, Walsh had his first super-8 camera by the age of ten.
 At the age of 18 he was the youngest student accepted to the London Film School (LFS) in 1989.
 He made a film there on stop-motion animation filmmaker Ray Harryhausen.
 Walsh graduated from the LFS in 1990 or 1991, according to its blog.
-Walsh is a Trustee of the Ray and Diana Harryhausen Foundation.

 Film

+Walsh founded Walsh Bros Ltd. in 1992.
+It was ranked 70 in the Televisual Magazines list of the top 100 independent film companies in the UK in 2012.

 In 2010, Walsh stood as a parliamentary candidate in the 2010 General Election and made the gonzo-style documentary feature film Tory Boy The Movie, which was released in cinemas in 2011 and 2012.
 The film follows Walsh as he becomes a Conservative candidate after a lifetime of voting Labour motivated by reports that Sir Stuart Bell, the Labour Party's MP in Middlesbrough, was absent so often from the town that he was an unsuitable candidate.
 The file was nominated for the Grierson Awards for "Best Documentary on a Contemporary Theme".

 In 2014, Walsh's remastered version of the film Monarch was released.
 The original negative for the film had been lost.
 The film starred late Irish stage and screen actor T. P. McKenna and Jean Marsh.
 This subsequently led to cinema showing starting at the Tricycle Cinema.